Clastify logo

 Kinetic data can show which step is slow.
 If changing the concentration of a species changes the rate, that species is involved in, or affects, the rate-determining step.
 If changing a species has no effect on rate, it is not present in the rate-determining step of the rate law under those conditions.

-When sketching from such data, label the axes as energy and reaction coordinate.
+When you sketch a profile from this kind of data, label the axes as energy and reaction coordinate.
 Put products lower than reactants for an exothermic reaction and higher for an endothermic reaction.
-Include intermediates and transition states, and draw the rate-determining step as the one with the largest relevant activation-energy barrier.
+Include intermediates and transition states, and make the rate-determining step the one with the largest relevant activation-energy barrier.

 Molecularity applies to a step, not usually to the overall reaction

 Molecularity means the number of reacting particles involved in one elementary step.
-We assign it only to elementary steps, because an elementary step is a single molecular event.
+We only assign it to elementary steps, since an elementary step is a single molecular event.

 A unimolecular step is an elementary step where one particle changes, for example by breaking apart or rearranging.
-In a bimolecular step, two particles collide and react.
-A termolecular step involves three particles colliding together and reacting.
+A bimolecular step is an elementary step where two particles collide and react.
+A termolecular step is an elementary step where three particles collide together and react.

 Comparison of elementary step molecularity by particles involved and likelihood.